NoellePatterson/ffc-readme/wet-season-initiation/duration.md

         right = int(date - 2 + right_minarray[0][0])
    ```

-4. If the left side of the initiation event has not already been detected as a valley within 10 days of the initiation event peak, then find the left side through the following requirements:
+4. If the left side of the initiation event has not already been detected as a valley within 10 days of the initiation event peak, find the left side through the following requirements:
-   1. The slope of the rising \(left-side\) limb falls below the derivative percent threshold
+   1. The slope of the rising \(left-side\) limb falls below the derivative percent threshold.
    2. The flow magnitude of the far left side falls below the percentile threshold.

   ```py